West Ham vs Arsenal predictions, team news, betting tips, odds and Bet Builder

 Arsenal booked their ticket to Budapest for the Champions League final with Tuesday’s win over Atletico Madrid and they will be looking to take a huge step towards claiming the Premier League title with victory over West Ham.

-Title matters are now firmly in Arsenal’s hands after Manchester City’s setback and three wins from their final three matches will guarantee that they are crowned champions.
+Title matters are now firmly in Arsenal’s hands after Manchester City’s setback at Everton on Monday, While City's 3-0 Saturday success against Brentford saw them close to within two points, Arsenal know that three wins from their final three matches will guarantee that they are crowned champions.

 The Gunners have responded well to recent struggles and after back-to-back wins to nil over Newcastle and Fulham they have resumed control at the Premier League summit.